reinhardt/writing/efreet/efreet.md

 Well... but of course it was. *I've* infected it.
 Shit.
 Who knows what malware was in the module I've uploaded?
 I was so desperate, it didn't even occur to me that eFreeT might have put something malicious in there.
 Why would it, though?
 It makes fuck all sense.
 Maybe it was just a mistake.
 But it seems so deliberate.
 A mistake would not systematically kill off one person after the other.
 What do eFreeT or the user directory gain from that, though?
 Hold on.
 It's not what the directory gains, it's what it gets rid of.
 The users.
 The users are the problem!
 If there are no users in the directory, then no wrong data is sent out, because no data is sent out at all.
 But deleting the user accounts is not enough.
 Clever eFreeT has figured that out.
 Someone would just add them again.
 No, the only way to empty the user database is to get rid of the people who are represented by the user accounts.
 Permanently.

 Oh god.
 It just occured to me ...
 I have an account in that fucking user directory.
 How long before I get a deadly message?
 I still don't know how exactly it does it.
-But hey, I don't open mail attachments if I don't recognize them, and I can usually tell when a message is spoofed, so should be fine.
+But hey, I don't open mail attachments if I don't recognize them, and I can usually tell when a message is spoofed, so I should be fine.
 Right?
 Right?!

 OK.
 Think, Melody.
 What do you do with a system that has been infected by malware?
 Either you remove the malware by hand, or if you can't, you restore a backup.
 That's gotta work.
 Reset everything to before I uploaded the bloody module.
 Sure, we'll lose some data, but that's a small price to pay for stopping this nightmare.
 God, I hope the backups go back far enough.
 If there are backups at all.